2022-DEV1-057/TicTacToe/README.md

 This RESTful service is available to play tictactoe game with below endpoints.

- Start new game: Its a POST request with no input, below request creates the new game simply.
+ Start new game: Its a POST request with no input body, below request creates the new game simply.

     HTTP POST Request URL: http://localhost:9090/tictactoe/startNewGame